bakdata/streams-explorer/README.md

 ### Docker Compose

 1. Forward the ports to Prometheus.
-(Kafka Connect, Schema Registry, or other integrations are optional)
+(Kafka Connect, Schema Registry, and other integrations are optional)
 2. Start the container

 ```sh